-Bonnie could barely breathe she felt so low.
-She’d been spending so much time and energy worry about and trying to help out Elena that she’d pushed Caroline to the side without a thought.
+Bonnie could barely breathe; she felt so low.
+She’d been spending so much time and energy worrying about and trying to help out Elena that she’d pushed Caroline to the side without a thought.
 She really wasn’t a good friend, she hoped that Caroline knew how sorry she was.

 “Caroline, what do you think of Kol Mikaelson?”

 “Kol is a lot like Klaus, in fact I always think of him as mini-Klaus or Klaus junior, he’s contrary just for the fun of getting a reaction.
 He’s a little boy who never grew up, because he didn’t have to.
 People grow up so they can survive one thing or another, but Kol became an Original before that really became an issue for him, then he could survive anything just the way he was.
 Life didn’t matter much to him anymore, the danger and thrill was gone, so he turned everything into a game as a way of making it fun again.
 I think he could be a hell of a man if he could just stop being such a little boy first.”